OFFIS-mosaik/mosaik/docs/how-tos/index.rst

    ... use mosaik in a Jupyter notebook </tutorials/jupyter_notebook>
    ... visualize your results with Apache Superset </tutorials/apache-superset>
    ... upgrade from mosaik 2 </upgrade_to_v3>
+   ... convert units of data flowing from one simulator to another <transform_functions>

 .. toctree::